felixjones/gba-tutorial/_introduction/display.md

 ### But wait, there's more!

-On the previous page I mentioned that the frontlit AGS-001 (first model of SP) has a "slightly bluish hue" to its light?
+On the History page I mentioned that the frontlit AGS-001 (first model of SP) has a "slightly bluish hue" to its light?
 Well, now not only is the screen is more visible (gamma is still a little dark), but it's also a bit blue.

 Final Fantasy Tactics Advance provides 3 colour palettes named "LCD A", "LCD B", and "TV".
 Each of these palettes attempt to adjust for various GBA displays.